More About Shanty Creek

 But despite all of the splendor and beauty of the area and a devoted staff known for its guest service, Shanty Creek Resorts would fall on hard times.
 The property’s original Deskin hotel had grown tired.
 Guests were choosing newer properties in the region.
 Foreclosure followed.

 But in 2006, an investment group from St. Louis, Trinidad Resort & Club LLC, would purchase the resort and instill the capital needed to renovate the aged Lodge at Shanty Creek.
 The result: the Lakeview Hotel & Conference Center once again shines.
-And throngs of guests and groups are once again choosing Shanty Creek for their ski and golf getaways and their annual meetings and conferences.
+And throngs of guests and groups are once again choosing Shanty Creek for their ski resorts and golf getaways and their annual meetings and conferences.